-Update: TODAY is republishing this story and video from 2016 to celebrate Beverly Cleary's 102nd birthday on April 12, 2018.
+Update: TODAY Parents is republishing this story and video from 2016 to celebrate Beverly Cleary's 104th birthday on April 12, 2020.
 Happy birthday to one of our favorite authors!

-But it's true, and Cleary herself will turn 100 on April 12.
-Asked by TODAY's Jenna Bush Hager about her upcoming birthday, Cleary responded with true Ramona spirit, saying, "Well, I didn't do it on purpose!"
+But it's true, and Cleary herself turns 104 on April 12.
+When TODAY's Jenna Bush Hager interviewed Cleary in 2016 and asked her about reaching her 100th birthday, Cleary responded with true Ramona spirit, saying, "Well, I didn't do it on purpose!"

 She'd never assumed she'd make it to the century mark, Cleary said.
 "I remember a very earnest conversation my best friend and I had when we were, I guess, freshmen in high school, about how long we wanted to live," the author recalled.
 "And we decided that 80 was the cut-off date."

 More than two decades after that cut-off, it's not the awards or critical reviews that please Cleary the most, but how much her work delighted its young audience.
 She's proudest, she told TODAY, simply of "the fact that children love my books."

 Growing up in rural Oregon, she herself came to books slowly, and didn't begin reading until second grade.
 She found children's books of the time uninteresting.

 "Books in those days, back in the 1920s, had been published in England, and the children had nannies and pony carts and they seemed like a bunch of sissies to me," she told TODAY.

 Cleary's books have no pony carts or nannies.
 They burst with lively characters living in a real, recognizable world, tackling the experiences and emotions of actual American children.
 From getting stuck in new boots in a muddy parking lot to drawing up posters to convince a father to stop smoking, Ramona and her pals were as recognizable as a mirror.